LTC268x Console Application

 Introduction

-This guide focuses on the SDP-K1, connected to the DC2873A-B or DC2904A-B board, but it should be general enough to cover any compatible controller board (the controller board should be Mbed-enabled, and expose at least SPI or I2C and some GPIO’s).
-The Mbed Platform simplifies the overall software development process by providing the low level driver support.
-This reduces the hardware dependency as any Mbed enabled board can be used with same firmware with little modifications (precisely changing a pin mapping).
+This guide focuses on the SDP-K1, connected to the DC2873A-B or DC2904A-B board, but it should be general enough to cover any compatible controller board (the controller board should expose at least SPI or I2C and some GPIO’s).
+The Platform simplifies the overall software development process by providing the low level driver support.
+This reduces the hardware dependency as an STM32 board can be used with same firmware with little modifications (precisely changing a pin mapping).

-The software described below allows for an Mbed enabled controller board to be connected with an Analog Devices evaluation board.
+The software described below allows an STM32 controller board to be connected with an Analog Devices evaluation board.
 Unmodified, the code will communicate over any serial terminal emulator (CoolTerm, putty, etc) using the UART provided by the controller board over USB.

 Interface Diagram